Green Ossining Launches ‘Green Ossining Sustainability Partnership’

 - Explore/encourage composting of food waste

-- Limit use of pesticides where applicable
+- Limit use of chemicals or pesticides where applicable

 - Use Green Seal Certified and/or naturally derived cleaning products